 8Throughout this paper, we assume that the state space is finite.
 The assumption simplifies the notation.
-In addition, even though continuous state space can be used (see, e.g., Bergemann and Morris (2013)), we will eventually need to discretize the space for feasible estimation.
+In addition, even though continuous state space can be used, we will eventually need to discretize the space for feasible estimation.
 Syrgkanis, Tamer, and Ziani (2021) and Magnolfi and Roncoroni (2021) take similar discretization approaches for estimation with Bayes correlated equilibria.